-How is aluminum sulfate made?
+How is aluminium sulfate made?

-What type of compound is aluminum sulfate?
+What type of compound is aluminium sulfate?

-How dangerous is aluminum sulfate?
+How dangerous is aluminium sulfate?

-Why is aluminum sulfate soluble in water?
+Why is aluminium sulfate soluble in water?

-Aluminum sulfate is a chemical compound produced with Al2(SO4)3.
+Aluminium sulfate is a chemical compound produced with Al2(SO4)3.
 It is soluble in water and is primarily used in purification of drinking water and wastewater treatment plants as a coagulating agent (promoting particle collision by neutralizing charge) as well as in paper processing.

 What is the smell of Aluminium sulphate?

 Aluminium sulfate is an odourless, white crystalline hygroscopic compound, moderately water-soluble and insoluble in organic solvents.
 This has an acidic flavour.

 Learn more about the Structure, physical and chemical properties of Aluminium sulfate (Al2(SO4)3) from the experts at BYJU’S.